fragglet/ipxbox/BRIDGE-HOWTO.md

 To configure framing, go to Control Panels → MacIPX.
 Double click "Ethernet" to open the Ethernet Access Configuration window.
-By default MacIPX attempts to automatically configure framing but you can disable this and manually specify it.
+By default MacIPX attempts to automatically configure framing but if you encounter problems you can disable autodetection and manually specify it.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![MacIPX Frame Type Configuration](images/macipx-frametype.png)